Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Google (15169) 1.71% 1.70% +0.6%

-Why?
-Two things.
-Data sovereignty is the big one.
-European companies, especially in Germany and the Nordics, want infrastructure providers subject to EU data protection law, not US-headquartered hyperscalers covered by FISA Section 702.
-Then there's pricing.
-Hetzner's dedicated servers cost a fraction of equivalent AWS EC2 instances.
-That pulls in bandwidth-heavy workloads like media streaming, game servers, and file hosting.
-We track adoption patterns across companies that are using Hetzner and the profile skews heavily toward European startups and mid-market SaaS.
+Why does Europe look this way?
+Mostly data sovereignty.
+German and Nordic companies want infrastructure providers governed by EU data protection law, not US-headquartered hyperscalers exposed to FISA Section 702 requests.
+Pricing helps too.
+Hetzner's dedicated servers cost a fraction of equivalent AWS EC2 instances, which pulls in bandwidth-heavy workloads: media streaming, game servers, file hosting.
+We track adoption patterns across companies using Hetzner and the profile skews heavily toward European startups and mid-market SaaS.
+Hetzner did raise prices in April 2026, which may shift some workloads to rivals like OVHcloud, but the sovereignty argument isn't going anywhere.

-Neither Azure nor Google Cloud's dedicated ASN cracked the top 15 European networks.
-Their European traffic exists but is spread thin relative to local players.
+Neither Azure nor Google Cloud's dedicated ASN cracked Europe's top 15 networks.
+Their European traffic exists, but it's spread thin compared to local players.

-AWS's 49.9% European growth rate is the fastest for any hyperscaler in any region.
-Europe is cloud's fastest-growing market, and AWS is aggressively expanding capacity in Frankfurt, Ireland, and Stockholm.
-For anyone tracking cloud provider traffic share across regions, Europe is where the action is right now.
+AWS's 49.9% European growth rate is the fastest any hyperscaler has posted in any region.
+Europe is cloud's fastest-growing market right now, and AWS is expanding capacity aggressively in Frankfurt, Ireland, and Stockholm.
+If you're tracking cloud provider traffic share across regions, this is where the action is.

-The European data also explains why companies like OVH (which we track at /technology/ovh) and Scaleway continue to grow despite the hyperscaler onslaught.
-European enterprises don't just want cloud.
-They want cloud on their terms, with data residency guarantees that US-headquartered providers struggle to match, even with local regions.
+The European pattern also explains why OVH and Scaleway keep growing despite the hyperscaler onslaught.
+European enterprises want cloud on their own terms, with data residency guarantees US providers can't fully match, even with local regions.

 Giant smartphone and mobile towers dwarfing small cloud server buildings representing telecom dominance in Asia

-Asia's traffic picture is dominated by mobile operators, not cloud providers.
+Asia's traffic picture is owned by mobile operators, not cloud providers.

 Provider Asia Q1 2026 Type